ynklab/CULNIG/README.md

     - Operations: `suppress`, `enhance`
     - Results are saved under `outputs/`.
     - For BLEnD, the script evaluates all questions (both BLEnD_neur and BLEnD_test).
 To evaluate only BLEnD_test, modify the code to load test questions only (`target_data='all' -> 'non_neuron'`).
+- `eval/evaluate_blend_saq.py`: Evaluate a model on BLEnD SAQs with optional neuron manipulation.
+    - Example:
+        ```bash
+        uv run python eval/evaluate_blend_saq.py --model_name <model_name> --neuron_file <path_to_neuron_file> --operation suppress
+        ```
+    - To evaluate without neuron manipulation, unset `--neuron_file`.
+    - Operations: `suppress`, `enhance`
+    - Results are saved under `outputs/blend_sqa`
+    - For judging correctness, we use lemmatizers/stemmers/tokenizers of each language, following the original BLEnD paper and [repo](https://github.com/nlee0212/BLEnD/tree/9972379c4fd20601691c45e6d7befa6a3eed7ed4).
+We place the codes for our evaluation in `eval/lemmatizers/`.
+You can use the scripts as `uv run python lemma.py --input_file <input_file>`.
+For the detailed usage of each script, please refer to the comments in the code.

 ## Fine-tuning